Arthur Latham: Member of Parliament

 He was narrowly elected as the Member of Parliament for Paddington North in a 1969 by-election, following the death of the left-wing Labour incumbent, Ben Parkin.
 Coming five years into Labour leader Harold Wilson's term as Prime Minister, there was a large swing to the opposition Conservative Party, and Latham held the seat for Labour by just 517 votes (3.4%).
 The same year, he became Treasurer of the civil rights advocacy group Movement for Colonial Freedom, which was renamed Liberation in 1970.
 He remained in this role until 1979.

 Following the 1970 general election, which saw Latham hold his seat with an increased majority, he championed the cause of the Irish Nationalist MP Bernadette Devlin, who had been imprisoned for incitement to riot.
 He visited her in Armagh prison, and secured an agreement that she could deal with her constituency correspondence.
-After the February 1974 general election (owing to boundary changes), Latham became MP for Paddington.
+Following the February 1974 general election (owing to boundary changes), Latham became MP for Paddington.

 In Parliament, he was founder, and joint chairman, of the All-Party Group for Pensioners from 1971 to 1979.
 He was also chairman of the Tribune Group of soft-left Labour MPs from 1975 to 1976 (and its treasurer from 1977 to 1979).
 From 1977 to 1986, he was chairman of the Greater London Labour Party.
 At the 1978 local elections, Latham stood for election to Chase Cross ward in Romford, but lost out to the Conservative candidates.
 His wife, Ruby, who had first been elected to Mawney (also in Romford) in 1971, lost her seat at that election.

 In 1979, Latham lost his Paddington seat to the Conservative John Wheeler by 106 votes (0.3% of the total).
 It was so close that Latham asked for three recounts, and the result was not declared until late on the Friday morning.